 Such changes resulted in changes to procedures related to our financial reporting.
 Prior to the implementation of the new systems, we identified and designed new internal controls that we incorporated into our internal controls over financial reporting.
 Following the implementation, we validated these new controls according to our established processes.
 We did not implement these changes in internal controls to respond to any actual or perceived significant deficiencies in our internal control over financial reporting.

 Item 9B.
-Other In formation. ---------- ---------- ------------
+Other Information tem 9B. b.
+Omer IIIIOI IIIauoii ---------------------------- --------- --------- -----------------

 None.

 Report of Independent Registered Public Accounting Firm

 To the Stockholders and Board of Directors Donegal Group Inc.:

 Opinion on Internal Control Over Financial Reporting